 The Chinese government intensified its efforts to remove inappropriate content disseminated over the internet and wireless networks, and our efforts to monitor content on our platform and website led to a decline in subscriber numbers in the past few years.
-In April 2014, the Chinese government initiated a campaign to enhance and enforce its scrutiny on internet content in China, particularly for pornographic content, and various websites were subject to penalties and in some cases outright suspension of website operations.
+In April 2014, the Chinese government initiated a campaign to enhance and enforce its scrutiny on internet content in China, particularly for pomographic content, and various websites were subject to penalties and in some cases outright suspension of website operations.
 We regularly conducted internal compliance investigation to ensure that the content transmitted by our products is in compliance with the standards set out by the authorities.
 To date, we have deleted millions of cached files, blocked over one million digital files and added thousands of key words to our automatic keyword filtration system.
-As we continued our compliance efforts in response to the government's internet content campaign, we saw a recovery trend in the number of total subscribers in 2016 and the first quarter of 2017.
-In addition, we permitted temporary suspension of services by about 257,000 existing subscribers as of the end of 2016.
+In addition, we permitted temporary suspension of services by about 207,000 existing subscribers as of the end of 2017.
 We may experience still further decline in user and subscriber numbers as we continue in our efforts to comply with the rules and regulations of the Chinese government.